Boeing C-17 Globemaster III: Strategic Airlift Capability program

 At the 2006 Farnborough Airshow, a number of NATO member nations signed a letter of intent to jointly purchase and operate several C-17s within the Strategic Airlift Capability (SAC).
-SAC members are Bulgaria, Estonia, Hungary, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia, the U.S., along with two Partnership for Peace countries Finland and Sweden as of 2010.
-The purchase was for two C-17s, and a third was contributed by the U.S. On 14 July 2009, Boeing delivered the first C-17 under the SAC program.
-The second and third C-17s were delivered in September and October 2009.
+The purchase was for two C-17s, and a third was contributed by the U.S. On 14 July 2009, Boeing delivered the first C-17 for the SAC program with the second and third C-17s delivered in September and October 2009.
+SAC members are Bulgaria, Estonia, Finland, Hungary, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia, Sweden and the U.S. as of 2024.

 The SAC C-17s are based at Pápa Air Base, Hungary.
 The Heavy Airlift Wing is hosted by Hungary, which acts as the flag nation.
-The aircraft are manned in similar fashion as the NATO E-3 AWACS aircraft.
+The aircraft are crewed in similar fashion as the NATO E-3 AWACS aircraft.
 The C-17 flight crew are multi-national, but each mission is assigned to an individual member nation based on the SAC's annual flight hour share agreement.
 The NATO Airlift Management Programme Office (NAMPO) provides management and support for the Heavy Airlift Wing.
 NAMPO is a part of the NATO Support Agency (NSPA).
 In September 2014, Boeing stated that the three C-17s supporting SAC missions had achieved a readiness rate of nearly 94 percent over the last five years and supported over 1,000 missions.

 Indian Air Force

-In June 2009, the Indian Air Force (IAF) selected the C-17 for its Very Heavy Lift Transport Aircraft requirement to replace several types of transport aircraft.
-In January 2010, India requested 10 C-17s through the U.S.'s Foreign Military Sales program, the sale was approved by Congress in June 2010.
-On 23 June 2010, the IAF successfully test-landed a USAF C-17 at the Gaggal Airport, India to complete the IAF's C-17 trials.
-In February 2011, the IAF and Boeing agreed terms for the order of 10 C-17s with an option for six more; the US$4.1 billion order was approved by the Indian Cabinet Committee on Security on 6 June 2011.
-Deliveries began in June 2013 and were to continue to 2014.
-In 2012, the IAF reportedly finalized plans to buy six more C-17s in its five-year plan for 2017–2022.